Steele's Semi-Random Rants

 Instead, these are personal essays that are written with the expectation that they will be ignored --- however wise, beautiful, or just dog-gone useful the essay might have seemed to the author at some particular moment (usually late at night).

 I've written a few rants.
-Actually, most are just snippets.
+Actually, most are just snippets, or sometimes just collections of selected quotes.

-For the moment, I'll just lay out a three part inventory.
+For the moment, I'll offer a four part inventory.

-Rants That I Believe to be Useful (especially for students):
+Rants That Could Actually Be Useful (say for students):

-Rant's that I have (almost) deleted now rest serenely in a Mausoleum for Deleted Rants.
+Rant's that I have (almost) deleted and which now rest serenely in a Mausoleum for Lame Rants.

 For the moment I'll leave this topic here in delicious ambiguity.
 If you start with the web page for the Stanford Singularity Summit you will quickly learn more than I know.